RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Autocomplete-Stuff/Instantiating-Creating Autocomplete.md

 Instantiating/Creating an Autocomplete {#instantiatingcreatingautocomplete}
 ============
-- Create a data structure of type `DiscordCoreAPI::CreateGlobalApplicationCommandData` or `DiscordCoreAPI::CreateGuildApplicationCommandData`, and be sure to set one or more of the `DiscordCoreAPI::ApplicationCommandOptionData`'s settings for `autocomplete` to true.
+- Create a data structure of type `CreateGlobalApplicationCommandData` or `CreateGuildApplicationCommandData`, and be sure to set one or more of the `ApplicationCommandOptionData`'s settings for `autocomplete` to true.
 - Use this data structure to create the application command.

 ```cpp